baalimago/clai/README.md

 Note that you can only use the models that you have bought an API key for.

 Most text and photo based models within the respective vendors are supported, see [model configurations](#models) for how to swap.
-Mistral does not have function call support as of 2024-05 since it doesn't work very well.

 ## Installation
 ```bash